 They have up to size 16.
 They also help you get the correct size by having you share your measurements.

 - Why don’t you see everything you put in your closet when in swap mode?

 The items in your closet are all of the things available they may not all be available at the time of swapping.
 You can wait and see if more becomes available.

 - Are you still using and enjoying Le Tote?

 Yes!
 I starting in January and I’m still using it now.
 I get about a tote a week.
 I have kept a few items and still enjoy trying new things all of the time.
 I haven’t purchased any clothes outside of Le Tote since starting to use the service and I even cleared out a lot of clothes.
 It’s helped keep my closet a lot more organized.

 Overall this has been a fun service to try out.
 I have thought about Stitch Fix for a long time but it doesn’t make sense while I’m losing weight.
 This service is perfect since I don’t need to worry about that since I’m not keeping the items long term.

-After reading my Le Tote review, you want to try out Le Tote you can sign up here.
-Let me know what you think of Le Tote if you have tried it.
+After reading my Le Tote review, you want to try it out you can sign up here.
+Let me know what you think if you have tried it.